.avif)

 %20(2).avif)

-External Secrets Operator is a Kubernetes controller that pulls sensitive values from external secret managers and materializes them as native Kubernetes Secrets.
-It is commonly used by platform and DevOps teams to keep credentials, API keys, and certificates out of Git repositories and container images while providing applications a consistent way to consume configuration across environments.
+External Secrets Operator is a Kubernetes controller that syncs values from external secret managers into native Kubernetes Secrets.
+Platform and DevOps teams use it to keep credentials, API keys, and certificates out of Git repositories and CI logs while giving applications a consistent way to consume sensitive configuration across environments.

 Secrets management is the practice of securely storing, managing, and using sensitive information, such as passwords, API keys, and certificates.
 This is important because sensitive information is often required for accessing critical systems and services, and if it is not properly protected, it can be vulnerable to being stolen or misused.